-Deploy Kirby with git and rsync
+Deploy Kirby with Git and rsync

-# Get ready
+Get ready

-- Have a local development environment including PHP and Composer running.
+- Have a local development environment running.

 - Install the fortrabbit GitHub app at GitHub.

-# Rundown
+Rundown

 - Start Git and integrate with GitHub